Fraunhofer-AISEC/archie/fault-readme.md

 **Attention!** If a range is specified despite it being not used it is stille unrolled.
 This leads to multiple faults with the same configuration!

+### ring_buffer
+Use of the ring buffer implementation to store the list of executed translation blocks can be controlled with the `ring_buffer` configuration property.
+It expects to be passed a boolean value.
+If unspecified, it will default to `true`.